Amplified response of cavity-coupled quantum-critical systems

 For concreteness, we will primarily focus on the ferromagnetic transverse field Ising model (TFIM),

 where $J\geq 0$ describes the strength of the Ising spin-spin interactions and $h$ is a transverse field that also specifies the detuning in the cavity.

-{\bf{Coupling to a critical degree of freedom.~~}} Our primary focus will be on the cavity photons that are Zeeman-coupled to the order parameter of the underlying Ising quantum phase transition [Fig.~\ref{fig:sche}(b)].
-In this case, the cavity model bilinearly couples to the order parameter and, as such, the singular quantum critical fluctuations of the order parameter directly affect the response of the photon field.
+{\bf{Coupling to a critical degree of freedom.~~}} Our primary focus will be on the cavity photons that are Zeeman-coupled to the order parameter of the underlying Ising quantum phase transition (Fig.~\ref{fig:sche}{\bf b}).
+In this case, the cavity mode bilinearly couples to the order parameter and, as such, the singular quantum critical fluctuations of the order parameter directly affect the response of the photon field.

-This corresponds to the choice $\bs n = \hat x$, so that the photon field is linearly coupled to the magnetization $\hat M_x$.
-In the absence of the cavity coupling, the system undergoes a ferromagnetic quantum phase transition at $h = h_{\text{TFIM}}$ (which equals to $J$ in the large-$S$ limit) as the transverse field $h$ is tuned for a fixed Ising exchange interaction $J$.
-In the ferromagnetic phase, the order parameter -- the net magnetization $m_x = \expval{\hat M_x}$ -- is nonzero.
+This corresponds to the choice $\mathbf n = \hat x$, so that the photon field is linearly coupled to the magnetization $\hat M_x$.
+In the absence of the cavity coupling, the system undergoes a continuous ferromagnetic quantum phase transition across the critical field, $h = h_{\text{TFIM}}$ (which equals to $J$ in the large-$S$ limit), as the transverse field $h$ is tuned for a fixed Ising exchange interaction $J$.
+In the ferromagnetic phase, the order parameter---the net magnetization $m_x = \expval{\hat M_x}$---is nonzero.
 In the paramagnetic phase, the order paramater vanishes.
 The static magnetic susceptibility, $\chi_x$, diverges upon tuning $h$ across the critical field, $h_{\text{TFIM}}$ (see Methods).

-In this case, the ferromagnetic and the superradiant phases mutually cooperate because both the Dicke ($g$) and Ising ($J$) terms weaken the field polarized state while commuting with each other.
-In order to demonstrate this cooperation and explore its consequences, we will obtain the zero-temperature phase diagram supported by $\hat H$ in the large-$S$ limit, and, subsequently, verify these predictions for $d=1$ through density matrix renormalization group (DMRG) calculations.
+In this case, the ferromagnetic and the superradiant phases mutually cooperate because both the light-matter ($g$) and Ising ($J$) terms weaken the field polarized state while commuting with each other. {Since in the $\mathbf n = \hat x$ limit the model is not exactly solvable, in} order to demonstrate this cooperation and explore its consequences, we will {first} obtain the zero-temperature phase diagram supported by $\hat H$ in the large-$S$ limit, and, subsequently, verify these predictions for $d=1$ {in the spin-$1/2$ case} through density matrix renormalization group (DMRG) calculations.

-We isolate the $\bs k = 0$ magnon mode (henceforth, represented by $\hat{\mf b}_0$; see Methods), and solve for the polaritonic normal modes.
+We isolate the $\mathbf k = 0$ magnon mode (henceforth, represented by $\hat{\mf b}_0$; see Methods), and solve for the polaritonic normal modes.
 The vanishing of the dispersion at a critical coupling, $g_c$, triggers a Bose-Einstein condensation (BEC) in the corresponding polaritonic mode, which amounts to an SRPT.
 In the standard Dicke model, corresponding to $(J, S) \to (0, 1/2)$, $g_c^2 = \omega_0 h$, which indicates the need for an ultrastrong light-matter coupling at weak detunings~\cite{forn-review}.
 A nonzero $J$ reduces $g_c$ and favors the nucleation of a superradiant state.